 Global leadership in combating corruption

-- the Organisation for Economic Co-operation and Development (OECD) Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention) (ratified by Australia on 18 October 1999)
+- Organisation for Economic Co-operation and Development (OECD) Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention) (ratified by Australia on 18 October 1999)

-- the G20 Anti-Corruption Working Group
+- G20 Anti-Corruption Working Group

 G20 Anti-Corruption Working Group